 While you don't have an employer's 401(k) with matching funds, you can still automate savings and investments.
 This is even easier if you pay yourself a paycheck from your business.
 More on that below.

-For 2018, the IRA contribution limit was $5,500.
-It’s not too late to contribute for last year.
+For 2019 and 2020, the IRA contribution limit was $6,000.
+It's not too late to contribute for last year.
 You can fund your account until the tax due date in April.
-For 2019, the limit is $6,000 for traditional and Roth IRA accounts.

 If you want to automate that, you should save $500 per month in the IRA of your choice.
 Generally, people in their 40s or younger are best off with a Roth IRA.
 If you're in your 60s, a traditional IRA makes more sense.
 In your 50s, the type of IRA you want depends on your savings and investment strategy and expectations for your tax rate in retirement.